alicegodden/thermalstress/supp_files/README.md

 ## 📄 Publication Data Repository

 This repository contains the supplementary and raw output files for the paper:
-**Sex-specific genome defence and transposon activity under thermal stress in zebrafish germ cells **
+**"Sex-specific genome defence and transposon activity under thermal stress in zebrafish germ cells" **

 ---